Design rendering of Castro-Mission Health Center capital improvements

 The following are estimated dates for the project.
 All dates and details are subject to change.

-Early 2019: Project designs expected to be complete
+Early 2019: Project designs complete

 For the capital project, Castro-Mission Health Center’s primary care services will move to the 2nd floor to enable the clinic to better use the existing space.
 The 1st floor will offer specialty health services, like a podiatrist and pharmacist, in addition to administrative offices.
 This reconfiguration of space will allow us to better serve patients using the “Whole Patient” holistic approach to care.
 Other improvements will include: